Coronation of Charles III and Camilla: Government initiatives

 Transport for London announced several initiatives.
 The roundels used by the London Underground, Overground, and Elizabeth line were redesigned to include a crown for the coronation.
 Voice announcement were also replaced by announcements recorded by the King and Queen on 5 May, and were used on railway station and all Underground stations throughout the coronation weekend and bank holiday on Monday.
 London North Eastern Railway named its daily 11:00 passenger train from London King's Cross to Edinburgh Waverley the Carolean Express, starting on 6 May.
 Great Western Railway named its daily 8:48 passenger train from London Paddington to Swansea the Flying Carolean, as well as naming one of their Intercity Express Trains as Flying Carolean and Y Carolean Hedegog – with the Welsh paying homage to Charles' tenure as Prince of Wales.

 Natural England will mark the coronation with the creation of the King's Series of National Nature Reserves, which will see five major national nature reserves named every year for the next five years.
-A new Coronation Garden in Newtownabbey which features music, moving plants, bubbles and a large metal bandstand named in honour of Charles and Camilla was opened by the King and Queen on 24 May.
+A new Coronation Garden in Newtownabbey which features music, moving plants, bubbles and a large metal bandstand named in honour of the King and Queen was opened on 24 May.
 In August, a government fund was launched to plant thousands of trees to mark the coronation and celebrate Charles' interest in the environment.

-Government Art Collection commissioned leading British and British-based artists to create new artworks to mark the coronation, which will be on display at the National Archives from May to November 2025.
+Government Art Collection commissioned leading British and British-based artists to create new artworks to mark the coronation, which was display at the National Archives from May 2025 to April 2026.

 Memorabilia

 The Royal Mint released a new collection of coins, including 50p and £5 coin depicting the King wearing the Tudor Crown.

 Royal Mail issued four stamps to mark the King's coronation, as it did for the coronations of King George VI and Queen Elizabeth II.
 The company also unveiled four specially decorated postboxes and applied a special postmark from 28 April to 10 May to celebrate the coronation.